 What may surprise you are some of the hidden sources of added sugar.
 Salad dressing, pasta sauce, granola bars, yogurt, instant oatmeal, breakfast cereals, canned fruit, fruit juice, sweet tea, smoothies, and processed foods all frequently have added sugar.

-Watch out for condiments, as many have a very high sugar content.
+Watch out for condiments, as many have very high sugar content.
 Ketchup, for example, is nothing more than reconstituted tomato paste mixed with high fructose corn syrup.
-Salad dressing and Sriracha are also loaded with added sugar.
+Salad dressing is also loaded with added sugar.
 Condiments can be especially tricky as we often don’t factor them in when counting calories, and restaurants typically don’t include them in nutritional data.
 A salad may have only 400 calories and no sugar, but that changes as soon as you add half a cup of honey mustard.

 While avoiding refined sugar is the main part of a sugar detox, it’s also important to remove other refined carbs.
 This means cutting out everything that’s made from bleached white flour.
 That includes white bread, bagels, cereal, pasta, and crackers.